 Ads typically include up to four individual lines of text that can be up to 25 characters long.
 You also have the option to add more eye-catching features such as images and video snippets.
 To be advertised through Google Ads, your app must be live in Google Play.
 App Store ads will require using Apple Search Ads.

 The ad itself can appear in a variety of places, such as search engine results pages (SERP), within the Play Store or on mobile web.
 Much like responsive ads, your app download ads can be shuffled by Google depending on best-performance outcomes.

 Local Services Ads

 Local ads are either located at the top of a results page or right underneath relevant text ads – making it easy for potential local customers to find you.
 These ads are mainly focused on smaller local businesses – but have the potential to expand in the future.
 Services who might benefit from local ads include:

 Local ads will only be reached by people who are searching for the service you provide – meaning they often result in a conversion.
-Your ad should include a clear point of contact, opening hours and a direct link to your site.
-Directions are also usually included if you own a shop or welcome customers to your company building.
+Your ad should include a clear point of contact, opening hours and a direct link to your site – you also have the option of including directions for users.

 Call-only ads are precisely that – they are designed primarily to encourage people to call your business number.
 These can only be used on mobile devices (because they will direct users straight to a call) and will charge at a cost-per-click, based on the bid that you set up.
 You’ll only pay when a user clicks on your ad headline or attempts to make a call.